-Parking for faculty, staff, and students on the School of Medicine campus can be setup initially by visiting the Facilities Integrated Service Center (FISC) on the First Floor of the Spencer T. Olin Hall, 4550 Scott Avenue, St. Louis, MO 63110.
-Unless special circumstances exist, faculty, staff, and students will be offered parking in Clayton Garage.
-The garage is located at the intersection of Clayton and S. Taylor Avenue.
+Parking for faculty, staff, and students on the School of Medicine Campus can be initiated by visiting the Facilities Integrated Service Center (FISC) on the first floor of the Mid Campus Center, 4590 Children's Place, St. Louis, MO 63110.
+Unless special circumstances exist, faculty, staff, and students will be offered parking in the Clayton Garage.
+The garage is located at the intersection of Clayton and S. Taylor avenues.

 The parking rules and regulations at Washington University School of Medicine are enforced at all times.
 All vehicles on campus are subject to Washington University's parking regulations.
 Each operator is responsible for knowing and abiding by these rules.
-Firearms (concealed or otherwise) are prohibited on all universityowned property.
+Firearms (concealed or otherwise) are prohibited on all university-owned property.
 Firearms may NOT be stowed in vehicles parked in university parking lots, garages, or metered spaces.